paulhuggett/AM_MIDI2.0Lib/README.md

 # AM MIDI 2.0 Lib
 A MIDI 2.0 Library

-This is a general purpose Library for building MIDI 2.0 Devices and Applications.
-This library aims to work on everything from embedded devices through to large scale applications.
-It provides the building blocks, processing and translations needed for most MIDI 2.0 Devices and Applications
+This is a general purpose Library which provides the building blocks, processing and translations needed for most MIDI 2.0 devices and applications.
+This library aims to work on everything from embedded devices through to large scale applications with minimal code and data footprint.

 This code is based on Andrew Mee’s library at <https://github.com/midi2-dev/AM_MIDI2.0Lib>.
 It has been heavily modified with a number of goals: